NatalyCI741/NatalyCI741/README.md

 - 🔭 Building responsive web applications with **React**
 - 🌱 Learning advanced **CSS animations** and **JavaScript frameworks**
+- 🎨 Creating digital art and UI designs in my free time
 - 👯 Looking to collaborate on **frontend projects**
 - 💬 Ask me about **HTML, CSS, React, and UI/UX design**